Books for Persons interested in Agile Approaches

 • Test Driven Development by Example, Ken Beck, Addison-Wesley 2003 How can a programmer be sure his code is working before and after refactoring

 • The Clean Coder: A Code of Conduct for Professional Programmers, Robert C. Martin, Prentice Hall 2011 Uncle Bob defines what a professional developer is.
-I know quite a few developers shocked by his requirements
+I know quite a few developers are shocked by his requirements.

 Agile and Lean Concepts